dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 The configured `exec.Cmd` will isolate the process by setting clone and unshare flags for creating new mount, pid, and network namespaces.

 `Start` will also create a new cgroup for the job and set the CPU, memory, and IO limits.
+The cgroup files used to configure these resource limits are discussed in [JobConfig](#type-jobconfig).
 It will be up to the `jobExecutorPath` to append the PID to the cgroup's `cgroup.procs` file as described above.

 The configured `exec.Cmd` will execute `jobExecutorPath`.
 It is expected that `jobExecutorPath` is a binary that will do the following: